In anticipation of February 14th, I passed this question along to John Stoltzfus:

 I asked John one follow-up: If an English fellow forgets Valentine’s Day, he is in big trouble with his lady.
 Is that same expectation there for Amish?

 John Stoltzfus is a father of five and member of a Pennsylvania Old Order Amish community.
 John works in product design for a local farm supply company.
-In his spare time he creates computer-generated art, which you can view at Stoltzfus Digital Abstract Art or on Facebook.
+In his spare time he creates computer-generated art, which you can view at Stoltzfus Digital Abstract Art.

 Valentine’s candy hearts: morag riddell/flickr